Knowledge Guided Learning: Towards Open Domain Egocentric Action Recognition with Zero Supervision: Introduction

-In this paper, we propose to overcome these limitations by moving to an open world setting by decoupling the ideas of recognition and reasoning.
-Building upon the compositional representation offered by Grenander's Pattern Theory formalism~\cite{grenander1996elements}, we show that attention and commonsense knowledge can be used to enable the self-supervised discovery of novel actions in egocentric videos in an open-world setting.
-We show that our approach can be applied directly to open vocabulary classification in egocentric videos and show that it performs competitively with fully supervised baselines on two publicly available datasets.
-This is one of the first works to address the problem of open-world action recognition in egocentric videos with zero human supervision to the best of our knowledge.
+In this paper, we propose to move towards a more \textit{open-world} setting by augmenting the learning process with prior knowledge from largescale knowledgebases such as ConceptNet~\cite{liu2004conceptnet,speer2016conceptnet} and decoupling the ideas of recognition and reasoning.
+We leverage the compositional representation offered by Grenander's Canonical Pattern Theory formalism~\cite{grenander1996elements} and show that attention and commonsense knowledge can be used to enable the self-supervised discovery of novel actions in egocentric videos in an open-world setting.
+We show that our approach can be applied directly to open vocabulary classification in egocentric videos and show that it performs competitively with fully supervised and zero-shot learning baselines on two publicly available datasets.
+To our knowledge, this paper presents the first work to address the problem of open-world action recognition in egocentric videos with zero supervision.